 Maintenance and utilization of physical, academic and support facilities is more important ensuring the optimal utilization of the funds allotted and purchase of new equipment.
 The heads of the departments look after the maintenance of laboratories.
 According to necessity, they prepare indent of equipment, chemicals and stationary after discussing in staff meeting and submit it to the principal.
-As per the norms of Government, the Principal place the purchase order to a reputed firm which quotes reasonable price.
+As per the norms of Goverment, the Principal place the purchase order to a reputed firm which quotes reasonable price.
 The record of the equipment is maintained in the stock register.
 At the end of the financial year, the College stock verification committee carries out an Internal Audit.
+The playgrounds, gymnasium and sports infrastructure are under the custody and monitoring of the faculty and coaches of the Physical Education Department.
 The security of the College is maintained by the security guards appointed under OSA.
 These security personnel on duty in the campus ensures the safety and security of all infrastructure and the roads, entry points, all buildings are under CCTV surveillance for safeguarding the assets.
 The classrooms/seminar halls are cleaned by support staff.
 The proper and optimal use of electric lights/fans/projectors etc. is ensured.
 The equipment will be purchased every year according to the requirements.
 All the new equipment will be entered into stock register with firms name, receipt number and bill amount immediately after receiving from the suppliers.
 At the end of the academic year stock verification will be done by constituting a committee headed by a senior faculty.
 Every year our students are representing University, Regional, Zonal, District, State Level, National Level, Sports Meet.
 The Generator, Water Tanks, Motors and R.O System are maintained by the civil and electrical wings of PWD.
 Fire extinguishers are installed and are checked every year.
 The garden is maintained by the Gardener, and the upkeep of library is done by the staff of library and library committee.
 Physical verification of the laboratory equipment is done every year to ensure the maintenance of laboratories.
 The Periodic upgradation of books and journals are done according to the needs of the students and faculties of various departments.
-Along with these facilities, every Department is maintaining

-Departmental Libraries to help the students by issuing books for their reference work.
+Along with these facilities, every Department is maintaining Departmental Libraries to help the students by issuing books for their reference work.
 Recognizing the importance of IT as a complementary process in education the College is committed to upgrading its IT infrastructure and associated facilities on a regular basis.